-It is a polar molecule with a dipole moment of 0.53 D. If we count the valence electron, the molecule has a total of 6×3 = 18 valence electrons of which four are used for forming sigma-bonds.
-The central oxygen has one lone pair and the end oxygen atom has two lone pairs each.
-The remaining four-electron in ozone molecule used for forming pi-bonding.
+If we count the valence electron, the molecule has a total of 6×3 = 18 valence electrons of which four are used for forming sigma bonds.
+The central oxygen has one electron pair and the end oxygen atom has two electron pairs each.
+The remaining four-electron in the ozone molecule is used for forming pi-bonding.

 |Density||2.144 mg/cm3 at 0 °C|

 - Both the liquid and gaseous forms of O3 are diamagnetic in nature.